department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-nca-facility-name-change.md

 ### Drupal Admin steps
 - [ ] Edit the node and update the alias to match the new facility name, lowercase with dashes.
  Note: Low priority because these are not currently published on the FE.
 We should, however, not let these build up and overwhelm us later.
-High liklihood that we may want to automate this prior to first publish.
+High likelihood that we may want to automate this prior to first publish.
 - [ ] Remove the `Changed name` flag, save the node with revision log